 (The following offerings are for Non-Degree, Diploma Courses.
 Students will receive a Certificate of Skills Mastery upon successful completion and demonstration of program requirements.)
+Skills Mastery Programs in RED are Retired as of 2023

 Studio Arts offers certificate programs for those wishing to attain the skills necessary to find new or improved employment in career subjects in Graphic Design, Computer Animation and more.